gortonator/bsds-6650/Week-10.md

-# Week 10: Strong Consistency and Distributed Databases
+# Week 10: Eventual Consistency

 ## Learning Objectives

-1. Explain how 2 phase commit works and how it handles failures
-2. Explain the implications of the FLP result
-3. Describe the Raft consensus algorithm
-4. Explain causal consistency in Neo4j
+1. Explain the need for read-your-writes consistency
+2. Be able to select tunable consitency settings to meet use case needs
+3. Explain the role of version vectors and logical clocks in conflict resolution

 ## Mandatory Lecture Materials